cloudsoft/brooklyn-hyperledger/README.md

 If this is successful Cloudsoft AMP will be available at: [http://10.10.10.100:8081/](http://10.10.10.100:8081/) with "admin" and "password" as the default username and password, respectively.
 For more information about getting AMP running, see [this guide](http://docs.cloudsoft.io/tutorials/tutorial-get-amp-running.html).

-Note: These steps assume you already have Virtualbox and Vagrant installed on your local machine and have external network access to the Ubuntu update repositories and the Cloudsoft Artifactory server.
+Note 1: These steps assume you already have Virtualbox and Vagrant installed on your local machine and have external network access to the Ubuntu update repositories and the Cloudsoft Artifactory server.

+Note 2: If you're on Windows, you'll need to run Vagrant from a [Cygwin](https://cygwin.com/install.html) terminal with the `rsync` and `openssl` packages installed (be sure to select these packages when running the Cygwin installer).
+If you already have Cygwin installed, simply re-run the setup executable and follow the installation prompts to install the necessary packages.

 ### Step 2: Create a Deployment Location